CoryMcCartan/website/content/projects/president-2020/index.md

 is currently predicting.
 The wide range of possible outcomes reflects the inherent uncertainty in predicting elections.
-The fact that small numbers of votes can flip a state from one candidate to another, along with all of that state's electoral votes, means that this distribution is very spiky, unlike a normal bell curve.
+The fact that small numbers of votes can flip a state from one candidate to another, along with all of that state&rsquo;s electoral votes, means that this distribution is very spiky, unlike a normal bell curve.

 # How the odds have changed

-The model works by first building a [structural forecast](#prior-model) for the national race and the race in each state, based on economic indicators, the president's approval rating, past election results, the home states of each of the candidates, and incumbency and regional effects.
+The model works by first building a [structural forecast](#prior-model) for the national race and the race in each state, based on economic indicators, the president&rsquo;s approval rating, past election results, the home states of each of the candidates, and incumbency and regional effects.

 The model then uses state and national polls to [estimate public